facebookresearch/hydra/website/docs/tutorials/structured_config/5_schema.md

 ---
 id: schema
-title: Structured config schema
+title: Structured Config schema
 ---
 [![Example](https://img.shields.io/badge/-Example-informational)](https://github.com/facebookresearch/hydra/tree/master/examples/tutorials/structured_configs/5_structured_config_schema/)

 We have seen how to use Structured Configs as configuration, but they can also be used as a schema (i.e. validating configuration files).

-When Hydra loads a config file, it looks in the `ConfigStore` for a Structured Config with a matching name and group.
+To achieve this, we will follow the common pattern of [Extending Configs](../../patterns/extending_configs.md) - but instead of extending another config file, we will extend a Structured Config.

-If found, it is used as the schema for the newly loaded config.
+This page shows how to validate the config files `config.yaml`, `db/mysql.yaml` and `db/postgresql.yaml` against a Structured Config schema.

-This page shows how to validate `db/mysql.yaml` and `db/postgresql.yaml` files against a pre-defined schema.
+## Validating against a schema in the same config group

 Given the config directory structure:
 ```text